dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

-Because this is a blog-post sized example, and I wanted to keep the proofs as short as possible, and the unstructured and untyped nature of our target (which, indeed, is much less structured than our source language, which is the reason why our whole-program correctness result was so easy!) will mean the proofs get relatively complex (or require us to add various auxiliary definitions), so the solution I'm going to take is somewhat extreme.
-Rather than, say, restricting how `OpCount` is used, or even ruling out linking with `OpCount`, we're going to highly restrict what we can link with in general.
+Because this is a blog-post sized example, and I wanted to keep the proofs as short as possible, and the unstructured and untyped nature of our target (which, indeed, is much less structured than our source language; the fact that the source is so well-structured is why our whole-program correctness result was so easy!) will mean the proofs get relatively complex (or require us to add various auxiliary definitions), so the solution I'm going to take is somewhat extreme.
+Rather than, say, restricting how `OpCount` is used, or even ruling out linking with `OpCount`, we're going to highly restrict what we can link with.
 This is very artificial, and done entirely so that the proofs can fit into a few lines.
 In this case, rather than a list, we are going to allow one `Op` before and one `Op` after our compiled program, neither of which can be `OpCount`, and further, we still want the resulting program to be well-formed (i.e., no errors, only one number on stack at end), so either there should be nothing before and after, or there is a `Push n` before and either `Add` or `Sub` after.
+(You should be able to verify that no other combination of `Op` before or after will fulfill our requirement).

 We can define these possible linking contexts and a helper to combine them with programs as the following: